transformerlab/transformerlab-docs/docs/install/docker.md

+---
-# Running TransformerLab with Docker
+title: Running with Docker
+sidebar_position: 11
+---

-TransformerLab provides pre-built Docker images that make it easy to get started quickly without worrying about dependencies or environment setup.
-This guide covers how to run TransformerLab using Docker containers.
+Transformer Lab provides pre-built Docker images that make it easy to get started quickly without worrying about dependencies or environment setup.
+This guide covers how to run Transformer Lab using Docker containers.

 ## Prerequisites